Main content

 Allow your curls to take center stage with this skin fade haircut.
 Not to mention: Leaving the hair at the top of your head long while adding faded edges can make natural curls easier to manage.

-Want an easy way to style your curly fade?
-Apply a dime-sized amount of light-hold gel like Matrix A Curl Can Dream Light-Hold Gel throughout your hair.
-Then, let your hair air dry or blowdry it with a diffuser.
+For an easy way to style your curly fade, apply a dime-sized amount of light-hold gel like Matrix A Curl Can Dream Light Hold Gel throughout your hair.
+Then, let your hair air dry or blow-dry it with a diffuser.

 Drop Fade

-Searching for a fade haircut with edge?
-Ask your barber about a drop fade.
+To add some edge to your aesthetic, try a drop fade.
 The fade line drops gradually as it goes behind the ear, creating a look that draws attention to the hair at the top of your head.
+For an optimal finish, you’ll want a lot of volume.
+To pump it up, try Redken’s Stay High Mousse, which thickens, volumizes, and bodifies the look of your hair.

 Hard Part Fade